 Sitting on the Microsoft stack for most of my web development career, I can be forgiven for being of the opinion that the real work happens on the server-side.
 This has been the convention for a long time as, at an enterprise level at least, application tiers have traditionally been the domain of server-side business logic.
 Once a traditionalist and a firm believer in the back-end (BE) emphasised approach, I can’t help but be excited about the powerful front-end (FE) technologies in the current market and the promise of an amazing user experience which they bring to the table.

 With the arrival of powerful FE technologies, we invested in exploring whether a shift in our internal development processes would allow us, and in turn our clients, to benefit from the advances in FE technologies.
 Traditional BE-first development with complementary FE ‘prettying up’ is no longer the standard approach; instead, a paradigm shift has taken place which has resulted in more of an equal balance between the FE and BE.
-In this article I will share the ways in which we, as an agency, shifted and adapted to accommodate this new world order, the trials and tribulations we experienced and what we forecast for the future of web development.
+In this article I will share the ways in which we, as a digital agency, shifted and adapted to accommodate this new world order, the trials and tribulations we experienced and what we forecast for the future of web development.

 Traditionally, the approach to web development involved the BE team building based on a technical specification and wireframes.
 In parallel, the FE team turn PSD files into a collection of assets comprising images, CSS, JS and HTML.
 At some stage, BE developers integrate the FE assets into their BE application.